When You Can’t Get Medicaid And Can’t Afford Obamacare

 Short-term medical insurance offers consumers the opportunity to purchase up to 364 days of coverage and even extended coverage beyond the initial policy (available in many states).

-• Freedom to use any doctors or hospitals, without having to stick. with a specific network for coverage on some plans and; PPO network options on other plans, depending on your state.
+• Freedom to suse any doctors or hospitals, without having to stick with a specific network for coverage on some plans and; PPO network options on some plans, depending on your state.

 • Plan choices that can include physician copays and additional coverage options for prescriptions.